 If your son or daughter is going off to university in September you may have some concerns about their finances.
 The Money Advice Service has put together a comprehensive guide to help with many different aspects of student financial life but here is a summary of their budgeting and borrowing tips.

-The best borrowing option for most students is a government back loan.
+The best borrowing option for most students is a government-backed loan.
 You can apply for a maximum of two loans in any academic year: one for tuition fees and one to cover the cost of living.
 These loans do not need to be repaid until the student has left university and is earning at least £21,000.

-Many high street banks offer interest free overdrafts on student accounts so be sure to shop around for the best available deal.
+Many high street banks offer interest-free overdrafts on student accounts so be sure to shop around for the best available deal.
 There are some good comparison websites for this purpose.